eldstal/touchless-xm/README.md

 #### I don't like how you've placed the buttons
 That's no problem!
-Snap them off of the main board (see perforations) and use the solder points on the front or back to connect your own buttons placed wherever you want them.
+Snap the button portion off of the main board (see perforations) and use the solder points on the front or back to connect your own buttons placed wherever you want them.
 If you're keen on PCB design, it's not that hard to redesign the PCB for button placement (or add/remove buttons as needed).

+There is no need for external resistors etc, just connect a switch between one button contact and the COM and you're good to go.

 #### I don't have a 3D printer
 No problem!
 If you remove the buttons and the USB addition (see above), the touchless board should fit inside the OEM ear cup (you have to remove the original touch board first, which may be destructive).
-Make cuts as needed to mount buttons where you want them, and wire them up to the exposed button solder points on the front or back of the PCB.
+Make cuts in the case as needed to mount buttons where you want them, and wire them up to the exposed button solder points on the front or back of the PCB.

 #### The case is fine, but I want to reconfigure the buttons
 Easiest way to do this is in the firmware.
-This will be documented once there is firmware.
 Take a look at [buttonmap.cpp](firmware/tobo/src/buttonmap.cpp) to switch and swap however you like.
 You'll need the included USB port or a serial cable to program the board after you've made your modifications.
-See "Step 2: Firmware" down below for instructions.
+Instructions are [down below](#step-2-firmware).

 #### I want buttons for other features
 That won't be possible, sorry.
 Touchlæss only works by simulating touches and swipes, so it can only do what the headphones allow you to do with the touch panel.

+#### The buttons are too slow!
+Yes.
+There is a significant delay between pushing a button and the headset responding.
+This isn't something we can control, since Touchlæss simulates touch gestures.
+If a swipe takes 120ms to perform, the headset can't react sooner than that.

 #### I want the buttons on the left cup